 Section 4 of this document describes the minimum physical, minimum functional, minimum interface, minimum data and minimum testing and certification requirements of Gas Smart Metering Equipment (GSME) that a gas Supplier is required to install and maintain to comply with standard condition 33 of its gas supply licence.

-Any requirements to Lock, Enable, Disable or Arm Supply set out in this Section 4, only apply to Gas Smart Metering Equipment installed at Domestic Premises.
+Any requirements to Lock, Enable, Disable or Arm Supply set out in this Section 4, only apply to Gas Smart Metering Equipment other than Large Gas Meters installed at Domestic Premises.

 SMETS Testing and Certification Requirements